kajal15003/HDRNet/README.md

 # HDRNet
 This project aims at re-identify person using deep reconstruction network.
 Mainly based on our IEEE-ACCESS 2019 paper Hdrnet:
-The code is modified from the triplet re-id (https://github.com/VisualComputingInstitute/triplet-reid) given by Visual Computing Lab.
+The code is modified from the [triplet re-id](https://github.com/VisualComputingInstitute/triplet-reid) given by Visual Computing Lab.

 # Installation
 Tensorflow
 CUDA
 CUDNN
 TENSORBOARD
+- **This repository requires at least version 1.4 of TensorFlow.**
+- **The TensorFlow code is Python 3 only and won't work in Python 2!**

 # Pre-processing